-“You would have to ask our High Mage: Wodec.”
+“You would have to ask High Mage Wodec.”

 “Greetings, my liege.”
-Wodec extended his arm, bent loosely at the elbow, fingers slightly curled.
+Wodec extended his arm, bent loosely at the elbow, fingers curled.

 Holly stared at it.
 It was an odd way to solicit a handshake.
 Then she realized he wasn’t offering his hand—he was offering his forearm.